Olethreutinae

 (NCBI-index: 1.100989)

-The forewing of the Diamond-back Marble (Eudemis profundana) has a white ground color with various brown to black-brown spots.
-Halfway through the wing, a lighter brown broad transverse band can be seen that extends from the leading edge to the trailing edge where a bright white spot can be seen.
+The forewing of the Diamond-back Marble (Eudemis profundana) is white ground with various brown to black-brown spots.
+Halfway through the wing, a lighter brown broad transverse band can be seen that extends from the leading edge to the trailing edge, where a bright white spot can be seen.
 This geometer moth owes its English name to this.
-The similar Apple Marble (Eudemis porphyrana) has more of a gray ground color with uniform brown spots and lead gray markings.
-The flight period is in one generation from July to early September and the wingspan is 14-20mm.
+The similar Apple Marble (Eudemis porphyrana) has more of a grey ground colour with uniform brown spots and lead grey markings.
+The flight period is one generation from July to early September and the wingspan is 14-20mm.
 Host plant: Oak.
 Dutch name: Bonte fruitbladroller.
 Frisian name:

 Flying period: